1jour1vin

 Mechanics

 Direct pressing under nitrogen.
-Selection of juices and static settling at 10°C. Cold pre-fermentation maceration for 10 days.
-Fermentation in vats between 18°C and 20°C.
+Selection of the juices and cold static settling at 10°C. Cold pre-fermentation maceration for 10 days.
+Fermentation in tanks at a temperature between 18°C and 20°C

 Livestock farming